tommimaki/Personal-Portfolio/README.md

-Personal Portfolio
+# My Personal Portfolio

 This is a personal portfolio website built using React, Node.js, Nodemailer, and styled with Tailwind CSS.
-The website showcases your projects, skills, and experience, and includes a contact form for visitors to get in touch with you.
+The website showcases projects I've built, my skills, and experience, and a contact form for visitors to get in touch with me.

-Table of Contents
-Features
-Installation
-Usage
-Deployment
-License
-Features
-Responsive design built with Tailwind CSS
-Project showcase with filterable categories
-Contact form with email functionality using Nodemailer Node.js backend for handling contact form submissions Easy customization for personalization

 # Getting Started with Create React App